Pemmican: The First Power Bar (+ easy recipe)Updated: April 03, 2018 Main Course, Recipes, Sacred Foods, Snacks and Treats

 Modern folk have an almost limitless array of items to add to their pemmican.
 Native Americans could have only dreamed of such a variety!
 If you plan to consume your pemmican sooner rather than later, such additions are not a problem.
 If your primary purpose for making pemmican is long term, storage, however, the more additional items you add, the less shelf stable your final product may be.

 While pemmican often comes in the shape and size of a standard store bought snack bar (like a CLIFF or Lara bar), it has a very different taste and texture.
-Both are strongly determined by the type of meat and fat used.
+Ultimately, the type of meat and fat used strongly determine both of these characteristics.

-For me, I liken pemmican to the Elven Lembas Bread used in the Lord of the Rings trilogy.
+For me, I liken pemmican to the Elven Lembas Bread from the Lord of the Rings trilogy.
 The more you eat pemmican, the better it tastes and the more nourishing it becomes.

 Steps for Making Traditional Pemmican